MileHacker Logo

 Rental Availability

 Car rental agencies are not in Piran's old town.
-Find them at airports (LJU, TRS, VCE) and in larger cities like Koper.
+Find them at airports (LJU, TRS, VCE) and in bigger cities such as Koper.
 International companies like Sixt, Hertz, and local Atet.

 Driving Requirements